 Is it Right for You?

 Curious if an electric bike might be a good solution for you?
 Try taking a transportation audit, noting over a single week how many times you jump into your car to go only a few miles roundtrip.
-If you’re like most Americans, 40 percent of all car trips are less than two miles away, according to the League of American Bicyclists, and many of these trips may be bikeable.
+If you’re like most Americans, you likely drive fairly short distances, as a Bureau of Transportation Statistics study found that up to 69% of car trips are two miles or less, and many of these trips may be bikeable.

 Hopping into the car for these short trips to work, the playground, and the supermarket may not seem like a decision with a big impact, but all of those car miles add up.
 Cars emit the heat-trapping greenhouse gases that cause climate change, as well as pollutants such as nitrogen oxide, sulfur oxide, and ground-level ozone, which contribute to acid rain, smog, and health problems.
 In fact, short trips by car can actually be more polluting per mile than long trips, because pollution is highest in the first few minutes of driving, according to the Colorado Department of Transportation.
 Cutting a four mile trip out of your schedule each weekday can reduce your global warming pollution by more than 1,200 pounds a year, estimates Environmental Defense.